WilkMat3/SET09102_Personal_Portfolio/week2_setup.md

 ![image 3](./images/vs_cloned.PNG)
 *Caption: Proof of my instance of VS code being linked to the gihub repository*

-On the image 3 I have highlighted the push and pull links for the group project as well as an avatar with my initials, thus confirming that my Visual Studio was linked with our github repository.
+On [image 3], I have highlighted the push and pull links for the group project as well as an avatar with my initials, thus confirming that my Visual Studio was linked with our github repository.
 In my case the only required configuration was to clone the repositry in Visual Studio.
 I am using VS 2022 and I had relevant MAUI packages installed.

 ![image 4](./images/MAUI.PNG)
 *Caption: Configuration required for MAUI apps developemnt*

-To correctly set up the Visual Studio 2022 for MAUI apps development, users have to select the MAUI package during installation as highlighted on the image 4.
+To correctly set up the Visual Studio 2022 for MAUI apps development, users have to select the MAUI package during installation as highlighted on the [image 4].

 To clone the repository, users have to obtain the link for the repository from it's Github page, this can be done by clicking the green "clone" button and copying the repository link as highlighted on the [image 5].
 ![image 5](./images/LinkingRepository.PNG)